vermarish/data-science-methods/README.md

 **background-subtraction**: Sequential frames of a video can be regarded as a transformation of the previous.
 In the process of Dynamic Mode Decomposition, this transformation is assumed to be linear and decomposed.
 Out of the resulting components, the constant-order ones can be used to isolate the background of the video.
 The background is then subtracted from the original video to successfully isolate the foreground.

-My two favorite projects are short-time-fast-time and three-ml-mnist-models.
+If you've made it this far, my two favorite projects are `short-time-fast-time` and `three-ml-mnist-models`.
 They have the prettiest results.